chiarabarbieri/SNPs_HumanOrigins_Recipes/README.md

 ## CONTENT
 Start with the General Commands for how to first manipulate your dataset, and then check inside each folder for the relative command.md file, which will contain instructions to perform the analysis proposed.
 In most cases the commands refer to a separate R script to further elaborate and plot data.
 In some cases also examples of files to prepare separately for the analysis are included.

-The General Commands and its related R script visualize file include format conversion, data screening for relatives and outliers, ROH, merging datasets, visualizing data on a map, correlation between percentage of native ancestry and consanguineity, plotting ROH in bins.
+The General Commands and its related R script visualize file include format conversion, data screening for relatives and outliers, Runs of Homozygosity (ROH), merging datasets, visualizing data on a map, correlation between percentage of native ancestry and consanguinity, plotting ROH in bins.

 The uniparental commands in R include some script to elaborate the haplogrup assignation for Y chromosome and mtDNA and plot frequency pie charts on a map. it also includes one script to plot percentage of native ancestry in autosomal (from ADMIXTURE), y ch and mtdna.